What are electrolytes and why do I need them?

 Most people should get all the electrolytes they need from a healthy, varied diet.
 But there are some circumstances when taking additional electrolytes may help.

 This includes if you’re doing strenuous exercise, especially if it’s for longer than an hour.
 It’s recommended to drink water before, during and after you exercise to keep hydrated.
 However, if you’re exercising for longer than an hour, it’s important that you also replace the sodium that you lose through sweating.
-Sports drinks that contain electrolytes, including sodium and potassium, could be a convenient way of replacing lost electrolytes.
+Sports drinks that contain electrolytes, including sodium and potassium, can be a useful way to replace lost electrolytes.

 Remember, most of the time, our bodies keep our electrolyte levels tightly controlled and there’s no need to supplement them.
 But it helps to be aware of what can happen when your electrolytes are too low.
-You can then give your body a helping hand to restore your electrolyte balance.
+You can then give your body a helping hand to restore your electrolyte balance by taking electrolyte supplements.

 -